karahan-sahin/karahan-sahin/README.md

 ### Hi there 👋

+Updates:

-Update: I have started working at [Artiwise](https://www.artiwise.com/) as Data Science Intern which I am working Sentence Segmentation and Topic Modeling.
+- I have started working at [Artiwise](https://www.artiwise.com/) as Data Science Intern which I am working Sentence Segmentation and Topic Modeling.
+- I have started working on Front-end Development at  [BOUN TABILAB](https://tabilab.cmpe.boun.edu.tr/).
+- I have accepted to [Data Science Bootcamp by Vitra-Patika](https://www.patika.dev/programlar/vitra-veri-bilimi-bootcamp)

 I am Karahan Şahin.
 I am Senior Linguistics Student in Bogazici University.
 I have been learning coding in last 2 years.
 In that period of time, I have implemented python based codes in CS courses: